Puma Alpha VCT

 - 0.10% annual rebate for three years through Wealth Club

 The Puma Alpha VCT is managed by the private equity arm of Puma Investments.
-The lead managers are Rupert West and Tommy O’ Sullivan, both experienced investment professionals.
+The lead manager is Rupert West, an experienced investment professional.

 Puma has a 22-year track record of investing in small and medium-sized enterprises in the UK.
 It has raised over £318 million in VCT and EIS products since 2005.
 Together, the Puma VCTs and EIS funds have invested over £222 million into more than 50 qualifying companies.